 James Bell and his adoptive sister Ada Delroy toured Australia for two years with Harry Rickards (1888-1890), before undertaking a world tour with Baldwin’s Butterfly Co.
-The pair returned to Australia in1895 and soon afterwards established the Ada Delroy Co.
-The troupe toured the Antipodes and elsewhere until ca. 1909.
-Delroy was also a land speculator in the late 1890s.
+The pair returned to Australia in1895 and soon afterwards established the Ada Delroy Company.
+The troupe toured the Australasian region and elsewhere until ca. 1909.
+Delroy was also a land speculator in the late-1890s.

 HARRY DE ROBECK